keleshev/schema/README.rst

         "$schema":"http://json-schema.org/draft-07/schema#"
     }

-By default, in order to minimize the size of the output, the generated schema will use references to other parts of the schema.
-You can disable this behaviour by providing the parameter `no_refs` to the json_schema method.

 Please note that not all JSON schema validations are implemented.
 This includes features such as integers' minimum and maximum or arrays' minItems.

+In order to minimize the size of the output, the generated schema can be made to use references to other parts of the schema.
+Enable this behaviour by providing the parameter `use_refs` to the json_schema method.